School of Science and Engineering

 The School of Science and Engineering Magnet (known as the School of Science and Engineering or SEM) is a magnet college preparatory high school located in the Yvonne A. Ewell Townview Magnet Center, home of six magnet high schools in the Dallas Independent School District.
-SEM's mascot is an eagle, and its school colors are maroon and white.
-Its current principal is Andrew Palacios.
-Past principals include: Tiffany Huitt (who was promoted to DISD Executive Director), Jovan Carisa Wells, and Richard White.
+SEM's mascot is an eagle, however, some students would prefer if it was a tardigrade.
+Its school colors are maroon and white.
+Its current principal is Joshua Newton.
+Past principals include Dr. Andrew Palacios, Tiffany Huitt (who was promoted to DISD Executive Director), Dr. Jovan Carisa Wells, and Richard White.
+The Science Engineering Magnet originally had clusters located at the Nolan Estes Plaza prior to moving to Townview.

 Academics

-On admission, each student is placed into one of three math and science "tracks" based on your middle school—a Regular Track, a Fast Track, and a Super Fast Track.
-Each track doesn't really matter when college comes and completes a different number and difficulty of math and science courses.
+On admission, each student is placed into one of three math and science "tracks" based on their performance in previous mathematics courses and a special placement test—a Regular Track, a Fast Track, and a Super Fast Track.
+Each track is paced differently and completes a different number and difficulty of math and science courses.

 SEM stresses a philosophy of hands-on science education, and specializes in offering science, technology, engineering, and mathematics courses.
-Its mathematics courses range in complexity from Pre-AP Algebra II (the lowest-level course offered) to AP Calculus BC and its own unique Advanced Topics of the Theory of Applied Mathematics (A. T. T. A. M.) course.
+Its mathematics courses range in complexity from Geometry and Pre-AP Algebra II (the lowest-level courses offered) to AP Calculus BC, AP Stats, and its own unique Advanced Topics of the Theory of Applied Mathematics (A.T.T.A.M.) course.
 Science courses range from basic-level courses such as Pre-AP Biology to higher-level courses such as AP Physics C and AP Chemistry.
 Of special note is SEM's unique "SuperLab" class, a laboratory-based course which combines the material of both AP Physics C and AP Chemistry.
-Tech courses that instruct students in Computer Science concepts and the Java programming language are also available in the form of Pre-AP Computer Science A and AP Computer Science A.
+Tech courses that instruct students in Computer Science concepts and the Java programming language are also available in the form of AP Computer Science P and A.